mratsim/blocksmith/beacon_validator.md

 ## Role

-The BeaconValidator handles all validator duties at slot start
+The BeaconValidator handles all validator duties at slot start.
+It is also the endpoint for the ValidatorUI.

+Note: it should never see private keys but for development purpose it allows a relaxed mode with in-process secret keys

 ## Remarks

 It is an async procedure that is scheduled at each slot start.
 It is a CPU intensive operation.
-It will require communicating with an isolated KeySigning service running on a separate process
+It will require communicating with an isolated SecretKeyService service running on a separate process

 ## Current API to replace